Good podcast

 9: The Aftermath

 Schools around the country are changing the way they teach reading.
-And that is having major consequences for people who sold the flawed theory we investigated in Sold a Story.
+And that is having major consequences for people who sold the flawed idea we investigated in Sold a Story.
 But Lucy Calkins, Irene Fountas and Gay Su Pinnell are fighting back ? and fighting to stay relevant.
-And so are organizations that promoted their work: The Reading Recovery Council of North America and the publisher, Heinemann.
+And so are organizations that promoted their work: the Reading Recovery Council of North America and the publisher Heinemann.

 Read: Two universities stick with a discredited idea